terraform-provider-openstack/terraform-provider-openstack/website/docs/r/objectstorage_container_v1.html.markdown

 * `container_write` - (Optional) Sets an ACL that grants write access.
     Changing this updates the access control list write access.

 * `versioning` - (Optional) Enable object versioning.
-Two parameters are
-    required: `type` is the type of versioning and only accepts the values `versions` and `history`, `location` is the container in which the versions will be stored.
+The structure is described below.

 * `metadata` - (Optional) Custom key/value pairs to associate with the container.
     Changing this updates the existing container metadata.